-Limited praise and recognition have been acknowledged as one of the biggest reasons behind the high employee turnover rates in most companies across the globe.
-Many organizations with a multi-cultural workforce still struggle to retain their best employees through rewards and recognition.
-This is primarily due to the fact that these organizations fail to develop a reward program that takes the cultural sensitivities of the employees into consideration.
-While most organizations focus on having an innovative and diverse rewards program, but they fail to factor in the cultural nuances to make it truly effective and satisfactory for their employees hailing from different countries and cultures across the globe.
+While most organizations focus on having an innovative and diverse rewards program, but they fail to factor in the cultural nuances to make it truly effective and satisfactory for their employees from different countries and cultures across the globe.

-Creating an employee recognition program, suitable for a workforce comprising of members belonging to several distinct cultures, requires the organization to focus on several important things as discussed below.
+An employee recognition program suited for a multi-cultural workforce requires the organization to focus on several important points:

 Most organizations communicate with their top-performing employees through indirect channels.
-This can give rise to a lot of assumptions and confusion, especially with respect to cultural nitty-gritty.
-Hence it is important for organizations with a global workforce to establish clear and direct lines of communication between the employees and their managers.
-This proves beneficial for both the parties involved as the managers can gain a better understanding of the employee ideology and outlook while also getting a direct solution to any doubts and queries about their culture and ethnic beliefs.
+This can give rise to a lot of assumptions and confusion, especially with respect to cultural nitty-gritties.
+Hence, it is important that organizations with multi-cultural workforce establish clear and direct lines of communication between employees and managers.

-The rapid globalization of businesses has necessitated the growth of a multicultural workforce even within small and medium level organizations.
-Keeping this workforce happy and motivated can be a tough task unless companies choose a reward program based on the above-discussed parameters.
+The rapid globalization of businesses has necessitated the growth of a multi-cultural workforce even for small and mid-sized organizations.
+They can keep their workforce happy and motivated by implementing effective employee rewards and recognition policies.